-What happens when you retire or leave the Scheme
+Table 4: What happens when you retire or leave the Scheme

 Feature Details Retirement - Early You can retire from age 55 without your employer's consent, however benefits may be reduced as they are being paid early.
 Retirement - Normal Your normal pension age is now the same as your State Pension Age, or age 65 if later.
 Retirement - Late The latest you can retire and receive your pension is the day before your 75th birthday.
 Your benefits will be increased if you retire after your normal pension age.
-Retirement - Flexible From age 55 [] , if you reduce your hours or move to a less senior position, you can draw some or all of the pension benefits you have built up, providing you have met the two year qualifying period and your employer agrees.
+Retirement - Flexible (does not apply to Councillors) From age 55, if you reduce your hours or move to a less senior position, you can draw some or all of the pension benefits you have built up, providing you have met the two year qualifying period and your employer agrees.
 You can continue paying into the Scheme until you fully retire.
 Please note: reductions for early retirement may apply.
-Redundancy/ Efficiency If your employer makes you redundant or you are retired on the grounds of business efficiency when you are aged 55 or over, your benefits must be paid immediately without any early retirement reductions.
+Redundancy/ Efficiency (does not apply to Councillors) If your employer makes you redundant or you are retired on the grounds of business efficiency when you are aged 55 or over, your benefits must be paid immediately without any early retirement reductions.
 III-health Retirement To qualify for ill-health benefits you must: have at least two years' membership be permanently incapable of doing your job have a reduced likelihood of being capable of undertaking any gainful employment before normal pension age be assessed by NILGOSC's doctor.
 There are two levels of ill-health benefits payable depending on the likelihood of being capable of undertaking gainful employment before your normal pension age.
+Refund of contributions You will only get a refund of your contributions if you leave or opt out of the Scheme and have less than two years' membership.